 The rapid adoption of Python in recent years shows how more and more engineering teams are turning to open source technologies.
 Here’s how to find a Django or Python developer candidate who has truly mastered the nuances and power of the language.

-Tech hiring has historically been transactional — but with growing competition in today's job market, companies are focusing on making hiring more strategic.
-Although in its early days, we're seeing how AI and machine learning can improve candidate engagement and experience through automation.
+Technical hiring has historically been transactional — but with growing competition in today’s job market, companies are focusing on making technical hiring more strategic.
+Although in its early days, we’re seeing how AI and machine learning can improve candidate engagement and experience through automation.

 An article published in ZDNet cites that there are now 8.2 million developers all over the world who use Python — and that population is now larger than the 7.6 million developers who build in Java.
 Python’s rapid rise can be attributed to the growing interest in AI and machine learning, and the wealth of third-party developer tools in the current market.

-How to hire strong Python and Django Developers
+How to hire strong Django and Python Developers

 Codility’s Django Tasks are best to use for screening and interviewing full-stack, backend, and web developers that work in Django.
 The tasks gauge how candidates use their knowledge to solve problems efficiently within a given time.
 Couple these tasks with a web design task for a web developer and you have a solid technical screening for that role.
 Tasks are automatically scored and hiring managers can choose to playback the candidates’ code or take their solution into a sandbox for further analysis.